sunnyjaycer/sf-ethglobal-guides/Money Streaming In Solidity/submission.md

 Let's say your driving a car that's going 1 km per minute.
 If 13 minutes pass, then you would have travelled 1 km/min. * 13 min. = **13 miles**.

-Now similarly, if you are streaming at a rate of 1 DAIx per second and 13 seconds pass, then you would have moved 1 DAIx/sec. * 13 min. = **13 DAI**.
+Now similarly, if you are streaming at a rate of 1 DAIx per second and 13 seconds pass, then you would have moved 1 DAIx/sec. * 13 sec. = **13 DAI**.

 With each passing second, the amount of DAIx you've moved changes to 14, to 15, and so on.